StefanoAnzolut/business-guide/source/account/branding.rst

 ..
 NOTE::
   To request company branding, please contact our team at support@skribble.com.
 We'll be happy to assist you.

 Skribble Business and Enterprise customers can customise their account with the company logo and address.
 This is a great way to convey trust and reliability to both your employees and customers.
 It also helps them recognise signing invitations that come from your company.
-For more information, see our `Pricing page`_.
+For more information, please see our `Pricing page`_.

 .. _Pricing page: https://www.skribble.com/en/pricing/